Malai: The Conscious Coconut Solution

 Zuzana Gombosova is an advance material researcher and designer from Slovakia and is an MA Material Futures graduate from one of the most renowned art schools, Central Saint Martin’s College of Arts and Design in London.
 Susmith C. S., on the other hand, is a product designer and maker from Kerala.
 A graduate of MDes Product design & Manufacturing from IISc, Bangalore, Susmith also has a well-equipped background in mechanical engineering.

-This year in particular has brought so many challenges to Zuzana and Malai, but she strives to continue conducting further research and development and, apart from that, hopes to be able to engage with many more interesting practices, collaborate with designers and brands who will help them push the boundaries of Malai.
+This year in particular has brought many challenges for Malai, but Zuzana strives to continue conducting further research and development, and apart from that, hopes to be able to engage with many more interesting practices, brands and collaborations to continue pushing the boundaries for the label.

-On her take on culture, Zuzana reveals,
+On her take on the current creative and contemporary culture, Zuzana reveals,

 Head over to the label's official website to have a closer look at their magnificent craftsmanship and support the sustainable venture.